bourey/circuit-workout/README.md

 2. Also in index.html, replace `<div ng-view>` with `<div ng-outlet>`.

-3. In app.js, replace the `'ngRoute'` dependency with `'ngShim', 'ngComponentRouter'`.
+3. In app.js, replace the `'ngRoute'` dependency with `'ngRouteShim', 'ngComponentRouter'`.

 4. Confirm that the app still works.